-The Ozone Cell of India has been conferred with several awards/appreciations/recognitions for successful implementation of the Montreal Protocol and its ODS phase out activities.
+The Ozone Cell of India has been conferred with several awards/appreciations/recognitions for

 On the 30th anniversary of the Montreal protocol, the Ozone Secretariat in cooperation with Government of Canada, hosted the Award distribution ceremony on 23rd November 2017.
 The Award were handed over by Ms Catherine Mckenna, Minister of Environment, Government of Canada, at the glittering Award Ceremony.